Table of contents

-- How to tell if someone is listening to your phone calls
+- How to know if someone is listening to your calls

-- How to stop someone from listening to your phone calls
+- How to check if someone is listening to your Android calls

-- Stop someone from listening to your Android calls
+- Ways to block someone from listening to your calls

 - Who is listening to your phone calls?